Concrete SealerSeal the surface.

 *Generous coats means applying plenty to cover but not so much as to puddle or cause excessive build up, but more than if it were paint.

-*Do not allow your roller to run dry as you are not trying to stretch out the product.
+*Do not allow your roller to run dry as you are not trying to stretch out this product.
+It goes on thick.

 -